dotkernel/frontend-documentation/docs/book/v5/installation/doctrine-orm.md

 # Doctrine ORM

+## Summary

+This page connects Dotkernel Frontend to a MariaDB or MySQL database, creates the tables by running the migrations, and seeds the default user roles with the fixtures.

+## Details

 This step saves the database connection credentials in a Frontend configuration file.
 We do not cover the creation steps of the database itself.